David L. Buckeridge, MD PhD FRCPC, Professor in the School of Population and Global Health and Cheif Digital Health Officer, McGill University

 Dr. Okan Ekinci, MD, MBA, Senior Vice President and Global Head of Marketing & Innovation at Roche Information Solutions

 Achieving Clinical Agility – new ways of working and the evolving role of digitization in healthcare

-This upcoming event is jointly presented by the Telfer Health Transformation Exchange and the Champlain Regional Cancer Program.
+This event was jointly presented by the Telfer Health Transformation Exchange and the Champlain Regional Cancer Program.

 Clinical agility within healthcare organizations is of critical importance.
 The COVID-19 pandemic has had direct and collateral impacts on patient care and care delivery.
 At the same time, it has been a catalyst for the re-design of patient-centered care.
-In this upcoming seminar, Dr. Okan Ekinci, SVP, Global Health of Marketing and Innovation at Roche, will speak about new ways of working and the evolving role of digitization in healthcare.
-Drawing on evidence, Dr. Ekinci will explain how institutions are applying “clinical agility” to transform efficiently and effectively, key contributors to achieving clinical agility, and the importance of cross-sectoral collaboration as a driver of innovation.
+In this seminar, Dr. Okan Ekinci, SVP, Global Health of Marketing and Innovation at Roche, spoke about new ways of working and the evolving role of digitization in healthcare.
+Drawing on evidence, Dr. Ekinci explained how institutions are applying “clinical agility” to transform efficiently and effectively, key contributors to achieving clinical agility, and the importance of cross-sectoral collaboration as a driver of innovation.

 When: Sept 29 @ 5 – 6:30 pm ET | Online Event

 - Donna Maziak (Moderator), Professor, Department of Surgery, University of Ottawa; Division of Thoracic Surgery, The Ottawa Hospital

 - Lysanne Lessard, Associate Professor in Information Systems, Telfer School of Management

 - Wojtek Michalowski, Full Professor in Health Informatics and Decision Support, Telfer School of Management; and Co-lead, Telfer Health Transformation Exchange